animarcus/GithubUniversalFetcher/README.md

 # Github Universal Fetcher

-GitHubUniversalFetcher is a command-line tool that allows users to download content from any GitHub URL.
+GitHub Universal Fetcher is a command-line tool that allows users to download content from any GitHub URL.
 Whether you're interested in a specific file, a folder, or an entire repository, GitHubUniversalFetcher has you covered.

 ## Table of Contents